Updated: 6 days ago

 Email me at firstname.lastname@example.org, or send me a text and we can set up a time to chat.
 806-437-8382

-Organized in distance from Victor Idaho (closest-farthest away)
+Organized by distance from Victor, Idaho

-- # Hike to Packsaddle Lake (swimming!
+- Hike to Packsaddle Lake (swimming!
 Not too bad of a hike, I think max 4 miles roundtrip?)

-- # Darby Wind Caves (~12-mile roundtrip hike to a large cave nestled in the mountains + fossils in the rocks!)
+- Darby Wind Caves (~12-mile roundtrip hike to a large cave nestled in the mountains + fossils in the rocks!)

 - Check any of the valleys along the Teton range, most of them contain trails that venture deep into the mountains!

 - Ashton-Tetonia Trail (A walking, biking, and horse/snowmobile trail that extends from Tetonia to Ashton!
 Maintained by the Idaho State Parks service.
 Gives you a phenomenal panoramic view of the east-Idaho countryside!)

 - Leigh Canyon to Green Lake (Still on my list of places to go, but I finally checked out the road to get there.
 A more remote location in the Tetons worth exploring!)

 There are many more trails, canyons, and roads to be explored from this valley.
 You could spend months investigating each mountain crevice and peak.
 The drive from Victor to Swan Valley is beautiful!
 The pass from Victor to Jackson is equally and more so remarkable but more treacherous, especially in winter.